drehermarco/Reasoning-Enhanced-Multimedia-Retrieval/README.md

    ```

 2. **Interact with the Interface**
    Input queries and explore the multimedia retrieval capabilities enhanced by reasoning logic.
+To add the model input the name of the model in the "add model" window.

 ## Project Structure